JacksonBurns/astartes/paper.md

 To demonstrate the difference in performance between interpolation and extrapolation, we apply `astartes` to two relevant cheminformatics datasets and their corresponding tasks.
 For each dataset, a typical interpolative split is generated using random sampling.
 We also create two extrapolative splits are generated for comparison.
 The first uses the cheminformatics-specific Bemis-Murcko scaffold [@bemis1996properties] as calculated by RDKit [@landrum2006rdkit]. <!-- Scaffold splits are a better measure of generalizability compared to random splits [@yang2019analyzing; @wang2020machine; @heid2021machine; @guan2021regio; @artrith2021best; @greenman2022multi]. -->
 The second uses the more general-purpose K-means clustering based on the Euclidean distance of Morgan (ECFP4) fingerprints using 2048 bit hashing and radius of 2 [@morgan1965generation; @rogers2010extended].
+The QM9 dataset and RDB7 datasets were organized into 100 and 10 clusters, respectively.
 For each split, we create 5 different folds (by changing the random seed) and report the mean absolute error (MAE) and root-mean-squared error (RMSE).
 The values in Table 1 and Table 2 correspond to the mean $\pm$ one standard deviation calculated across folds.